mosaicml/diffusion/README.md

 <br />

-This repo contains code used to train your own Stable Diffusion model on your own data.
+This repo contains code used to train your own Stable Diffusion model on your own data

 <p align="center">
   <picture>